Quality takes time. One bean at a time.

 The estate name tells you where the coffee came from.
 The process, roast level, and harvest year tell you what the roaster did with it.

 Karnataka produces 71% of India's total coffee output.
-Kodagu (Coorg) district alone accounts for roughly 33%.
+Kodagu (Coorg) district alone accounts for roughly 33% of that.
 This concentration is reflected in the ICB estate catalog: most specialty estates with meaningful roaster representation are in Karnataka, with Chikmagalur and its surrounding sub-regions holding the highest density.

 Five main geographic clusters account for the majority of named-estate coffees: